Request a Free Estimate

 A lung transplant can improve your quality of life, but the first year after the transplant is the most critical period, because of surgical complications and rejection.
 The survival rate of a person after a lung transplant surgery is usually between 70% – 75% i.e the percentage of patients surviving the first year after the transplant is 80% and people surviving the next 3 – 5 years is 70%.
 Some people live for 5 to 10 years or more, after a lung transplant.

 What is the cost of lung transplant in India?

-If you want to plan your lung transplant in India we help you in guiding to find the best hospitals and surgeons in India who specialize in lung transplant surgery, you can contact us via email at email@example.com or fill out the form below to undergo lung transplant in India.
-For queries regarding your treatment or to get online consultation from a surgeon, you can WhatsApp Us at +91 89288 11870 or write about your queries over here.
+If you want to plan your lung transplant in India we help you in guiding you to find the best hospitals and surgeons in India who specialize in lung transplant surgery, you can contact us via email at [email protected] or fill out the form below to undergo lung transplant in India.
+For queries regarding your treatment or to get online consultation from a surgeon, you can WhatsApp Us.

 Frequently Asked Questions:

 How do I know if I will get a single or double lung transplant?